metablaster/WindowsFirewallRuleset/Modules/Ruleset.UserInfo/Help/en-US/Split-Principal.md

 ## DESCRIPTION

-Split principal, either UPN or NETBIOS name to user name or domain name
+Split either UPN or NETBIOS principal name to user name or domain name.

 ## EXAMPLES